 Let’s see what kind of other risks or disadvantages you’re exposing yourself to when choosing PayPal for your crypto investments:

-- According to PayPal Cryptocurrency Terms and Conditions, “when you Buy Cryptocurrencies, you are not buying specific, identifiable Cryptocurrencies.
-Instead, you purchase rights in respect of Cryptocurrencies which PayPal will arrange to be held as described under the section “Holding Cryptocurrencies”.
+• According to PayPal Cryptocurrency Terms and Conditions, “When you Buy Cryptocurrencies, you are not buying specific, identifiable Cryptocurrencies.
+Instead, you purchase rights regarding Cryptocurrencies, which PayPal will arrange to be held as described under the section “Holding Cryptocurrencies”.
 It means that cryptocurrencies are held in their account in their name.

-- When you buy cryptocurrencies on PayPal, you are also subject to currency exchange fees if you’re a UK citizen because cryptocurrency buying is done in US dollars.
-The currency exchange rate is determined by PayPal and may differ from the exchange rate available to you through other providers.
+• When you buy cryptocurrencies on PayPal, you are also subject to currency exchange fees if you’re a UK citizen because cryptocurrency buying is done in US dollars.
+PayPal determines the currency exchange rate, which may differ from the exchange rate available through other providers.

 PayPal crypto hub risk warning